ihchoi12/inho-note.github.io/_posts/2021-03-27-distributed-systems.md

 ### Paxos:
 - Goal: consensus on a single value (note that it's not an order of ops by just one round of Paxos)
 - Under two assumptions: 1) majority are alive; 2) no failure for a sufficiently long period;
+- Important point!: a value is chosen only once a proposer with the value has been accepted by a majority.
+In other words, if a value has been accepted by a majority with different proposal-numbers, it has not been chosen.

 ##### Three types of players
 - Proposers: send (uniquely numbered) proposals with a value to be chosen (accepted by a majority)